 Old school: Create business cards with your business name, logo, and your contact info.
 Then hand them out to everyone you meet.
 To get more marketing oomph out of your business card, be sure to use the back.
 You can list your services, include a helpful tip, or anything else that fits and promotes your business.

 New school: In addition to the usual info, include your social networking info so prospects can find and connect with you on Twitter, Facebook etc. And take it one step further on the back of your card by promoting a free download and the Web address where they can get it.
 Then collect their name and email online in exchange, and keep following up via email.

 Old school: Live, in-person networking is still a great way to grow a business, test new promotions, product and services and hone your pitch.
 Just remember that it's all about building relationships and helping others first, and selling your stuff second (no different from social networking online, really).

 New School: Use this as an opportunity to grow your email list by offering your helpful freebie.
 Just have interested prospects give you their business card with a star drawn on it, then you can add them to your list when you get back to the office.

-Have a question for Stacy?
-Ask or leave a comment below!
+Have a question for Stacy or want to leave a comment?
+Click here.